Wepa: Chart performance

-The song was sent first to clubs and dance stations where it received a lot of rotation, becoming Estefan's twenty-third song to enter to the "Hot Dance Club Songs" since "Dr. Beat" entered twenty-seven years before, and turned into her sixth number-one song on the same chart, She recorded a video thanking DJs across the United States for their support at clubs with this single on her YouTube account.
+The song was sent first to clubs and dance stations where it received a lot of rotation, becoming Estefan's twenty-third song to enter the "Hot Dance Club Songs" since "Dr. Beat" entered twenty-seven years before, and turned into her sixth number-one song on the same chart, She recorded a video thanking DJs across the United States for their support at clubs with this single on her YouTube account.
 Despite its dance success, the song didn't chart on the Billboard Hot 100 chart.

 A Spanish version of the song, released to Latin radio-stations, has been surfacing and after frequently moderated airplay, the song made its debut at the "Top Tropical Songs" at number thirteen, staying one week at that position, getting low for the next and returning at the third week for the same position.
 For the last week of September, the song went onto the Top placing it at a Top Ten hit peaking at number three.
 The song also peaked at number twenty-eight on the "Hot Latin Songs" chart.